-- Rehabilitating vacant, deteriorated houses to sell to income-eligible buyers. - Providing first-time home buyer incentives to increase owner-occupancy, especially of two and three-family houses and in neighborhoods with low owner-occupancy. - Assisting income-eligible owner-occupants with repairs, especially owners of two and three-family houses, provided an affordability restriction is placed on the assisted unit.
+- Rehabilitating vacant, deteriorated houses to sell to income-eligible buyers. - Providing first-time home buyer incentives to increase owner-occupancy, especially of two and three-family houses and in neighborhoods with low owner-occupancy. - Assisting income-eligible owner-occupants with repairs, especially owners of two and three-family houses.